localhost433/localhost433.github.io/posts/entries/seminar-finance.md

 ##### Differentiation and Career Growth

-The speaker reflected on their career journey, (as a tip they would give to their younger self) sharing lessons learned along the way:
+The speaker reflected on their career, (as a tip they would give to younger self):

-- Take risks and embrace mistakes as opportunities for growth.
+- Take risks as opportunities for growth.
 - Prioritize self-improvement to become a better version of yourself.
 - Focus on building skills and experiences that set you apart.